Aqib-shakeel07/Muse-and-Cat-game-using-Genetic-Algorithm/README.md

    - Run the Python script.
    - Press `ENTER` at the main menu to begin.

-2. **Placing mousetraps**:
+2. **Placing Mousetraps**:
    - Use the **mouse** to click on the left side of the screen (Player's side) to place mousetraps.
-   - mousetraps will automatically attack nearby enemies (mouse).
+   - Mousetraps will automatically attack nearby enemies (mice).

 3. **Objective**:
-   - Eliminate **5 enemies (mouse)** before the AI to win the game.
+   - Eliminate **5 enemies (mice)** before the AI to win the game.

 4. **AI Side**:
-   - The AI will automatically place mousetraps and eliminate enemies (mouse) using its pre-calculated strategy.
+   - The AI will automatically place mousetraps and eliminate enemies (mice) using its pre-calculated strategy.

 5. **Winning**:
-   - If you defeat all enemies (mouse) first, you win.
+   - If you defeat all enemies (mice) first, you win.
-   - If the AI eliminates all enemies (mouse) first, the AI wins.
+   - If the AI eliminates all enemies (mice) first, the AI wins.

 ---